juicedata/juicefs/docs/how_to_setup_object_storage.md

 ## MinIO

 [MinIO](https://min.io) is an open source high performance object storage.
 It is API compatible with Amazon S3.
 You need set `--storage` option to `minio`.
-Currently, JuiceFS supports path-style URI when use MinIO storage.
+Currently, JuiceFS only supports path-style URI when use MinIO storage.
 For example (`<endpoint>` may looks like `1.2.3.4:9000`):

 ```bash
 $ ./juicefs format \